tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Home.md

 ### Key Takeaways

-* Understand concepts of CJA.
+* Understand concepts of CJA
-* Ingest data into Adobe Experience Platform
-* Import ingested datasets into CJA
 * Create Connections and data views in CJA
 * Analyze data in CJA by creating projects and workspaces